Optimal parameter estimation for linear SPDEs from multiple measurements: Introduction

-In contrast, we construct an estimator $\hat{\theta}_{\delta}$ of $\theta$ on general domains and arbitrary possibly anisotropic $A_{\theta}$ from local measurement processes $X_{\delta,k}=(\sc{X(t)}{K_{\delta,x_k}})_{0\leq t\leq T}$, $X^{A_i}_{\delta,k}=(\sc{X(t)}{A^*_i K_{\delta,x_k}})_{0\leq t\leq T}$ for $i=0,\dots,p$ and locations $x_1,\dots,x_M\in\Lambda$.
-The $K_{\delta,x_k}$, also known as \emph{point spread functions} in optical systems \cite{aspelmeier_modern_2015,backer_extending_2014}, are compactly supported functions on subsets of $\Lambda$ with radius $\delta>0$ and centered at the $x_k$.
-They are part of the observation scheme and describe the physical limitation that point sources $X(t_k,x_j)$ typically can only be measured up to a convolution with the point spread function.
+In contrast, we construct an estimator $\hat{\theta}_{\delta}$ of $\theta$ on general domains and with arbitrary possibly anisotropic $A_{\theta}$ from local measurement processes $X_{\delta,k}=(\sc{X(t)}{K_{\delta,x_k}})_{0\leq t\leq T}$, $X^{A_i}_{\delta,k}=(\sc{X(t)}{A^*_i K_{\delta,x_k}})_{0\leq t\leq T}$ for $i=0,\dots,p$ and locations $x_1,\dots,x_M\in\Lambda$.
+The $K_{\delta,x_k}$, also known as \emph{point spread functions} in optical systems \cite{aspelmeier_modern_2015,backer_extending_2014}, are compactly supported functions on subsets of $\Lambda$ with radius $\delta>0$ and centred at the $x_k$.
+They are part of the observation scheme and describe the physical limitation that point sources $X(t_k,x_j)$ can only be measured up to a convolution with the point spread function.
 Local measurements were introduced in a recent contribution by \cite{altmeyer_nonparametric_2020} to demonstrate that a nonparametric diffusivity can already be identified at $x_k$ from the spatially localised information $X_{\delta,k}$ as $\delta\rightarrow 0$ with $T>0$ fixed.
-See also \cite{altmeyer_parameterSemi_2020, altmeyer_parameter_2020} for robustness to semilinear equations and different noise configurations besides space-time white noise.
+See \cite{altmeyer_parameterSemi_2020} for robustness to semilinear perturbations and different noise configurations besides space-time white noise.
+For more details on practical aspects of local measurements, as well as a concrete example from cell biology \cite{altmeyer_parameter_2020}, see Section \ref{sec:Practical_aspects} below.

 Let us briefly describe our main contributions.
-Our first result extends the estimator $\hat{\theta}_{\delta}$ and the CLT of \cite{altmeyer_nonparametric_2020} to obtain asymptotic normality of
+Our first result extends the augmented MLE $\hat{\theta}_{\delta}$ and the CLT of \cite{altmeyer_nonparametric_2020} to $M= M(\delta)$ measurements and joint asymptotic normality of